wcraigtrader/orientdb-bugs/README.md

 In OrientDB 2.2.X and later, restoring a database and then inserting a new DB function will fail because Orient does not correctly recognize the indexes for the OFunction table.

-To reproduce this, use Gradle to run the application three times, with Orient versions 2.0.18, 2.1.22, and 2.2.19:
+To reproduce this, use Gradle to run the application two times, with Orient versions 2.1.22, and 2.2.19:
 ```
-$ ./gradlew bug5 -POV=2.0.18
 $ ./gradlew bug5 -POV=2.1.22
 $ ./gradlew bug5 -POV=2.2.19
 ```

 The first pass will create a database, add a function, and then backup the database.
-The second pass will create a new database, restore the first backup, add a function, then backup the database.
-The third pass will create a new database, restore the second backup, and add a function -- and throw an exception.
+The second pass will create a new database, restore the first backup, add a function -- and throw an exception.

+You can also run it with three passes: 2.0.18, 2.1.22, and then 2.2.19.
+Upgrading from 2.0 to 2.1 works, but upgrading from 2.1 to 2.2 fails, as before.

 -----